LuxuryDesertHideaways.com

 than 15%, but a number of incredible view lots have been identified,

-some of which can be accessed with a high-clearance road.
+some of which can be accessed with a high-clearance vehicle.

 Stunning views of the Tonto National Forest and into the Valley.